kumahq/kuma-website/docs/docs/1.2.0/policies/rate-limit.md

 The `RateLimit` policy leverages
 Envoy's [local rate limiting](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/local_rate_limit_filter) to allow for per-instance service request limiting.
-In its current form, it will work for all HTTP/HTTP2 based requests.
+All HTTP/HTTP2 based requests are supported.

 You can configure how many requests are allowed in a specified time period, and how the service responds when the limit is reached.